lweasel/piquant/docs/installation.rst

 Installation
 ============

 .. attention:: As *piquant* has a number of dependencies on other Python packages, it is **strongly** recommended to install in an isolated environment using the `virtualenv <http://virtualenv.readthedocs.org/en/latest/index.html>`_ tool.
-The `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest/install.html>`_ makes managing multiple virtual environments easier.
+The `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest/install.html>`_ tool makes managing multiple virtual environments easier.

 Create and work in a virtual environment for *piquant* using the ``virtualenvwrapper`` tool::